 As far as I know, this is the first academic paper using computer simulations.
 (I’m not 100% sure—please tell me if you know some earlier.)
 It predates the Metropolis algorithm—often heralded as the birth of computational physics—by two years.
 I admire her advisor too, letting a Ph.D. student go on such a risky project.Hmm, after reading her paper, I’m not sure if she used a computer after all.
 Maybe that was a too good story to be true?
-Anyway, a pioneer and the paper is very readable.
+Anyway, a she was pioneer and the paper is very readable.

 - Helen Hall Jennings—was behind both the methods and data collection of Jacob Moreno’s “sociograms”.
 Even though there is no continuity from Jennings and Moreno to today’s social network analysis, she was of course a forerunner, and Linton Freeman and others credit her, almost more than Moreno, for the birth of social network analysis.